geobase/js-countries/README.md

 <a name="requirements-section"/>
 ## Requirements

-Geo does not require a database, but instead, uses JSON files.
+Smart Geo does not require a database, but instead, uses JSON files.

 <a name="installation-section"/>
 ## Installation